 CS 797.
 Special Topics in Computer Science (1-4).

 New or special courses presented on sufficient demand.
 Repeatable for credit.
 Prerequisite: departmental consent.

 Allows beginning graduate students and mature undergraduate students to pursue individual projects of current interest in computer science.
-Graded S/U. Prerequisite: departmental consent.
+Repeatable for credit with advisor approval.
+Prerequisite: departmental consent.

 Teaches the basic techniques, particularly algorithms and protocols used in sensor networks.
 Exposes students to various sensor network applications and the fundamental issues in designing and analyzing sensor networks.
 Provides students with a perspective on the active research areas in wireless ad hoc and sensor networks and enhances their potential to do research in this area.
 Focuses mainly on data intensive sensor networks.
 Prerequisite: CS 560.